Ghayasmalik/Ghayasmalik/README.md

 - 👋 Hi, I’m @Ghayasmalik
 - 👀 I’m interested in Somethings
-- 🌱 I’m currently learning somthig
+- 🌱 I’m currently learning somthings
-- 💞️ I’m looking to collaborate on Something
+- 💞️ I’m looking to collaborate on Somethings

 <!---
 Ghayasmalik/Ghayasmalik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.